Memorial Pays Tribute to Dublin’s Fallen Heroes

 Inscriptions: The memorial is inscribed “In Memory of Those Who Have Made the Ultimate Sacrifice.”
 It also includes quotes from General John J. Pershing (“Time will not dim the glory of their deeds.”) and Abraham Lincoln (“We here highly resolve that these dead shall not have died in vain.”) and the following names – Nicholas J. Rozanski (2012), Charles Lazell (1919), Norman W. Tarpley (1969), Henry R. Hausman Jr. (1969), James Temple (1864), Robert W. Bonham (1943), Elmer J. Smiley (1944), Samuel G. Davis (1944), Wesley G. Davids (2005), Robert C. Seeds (1944), Lawrence E. Strayer (1969), Samuel M. Wright (1865), Joseph D. Sells Jr. (1945), James A. Carr (1969), Eli J. Casey (1862) and Joseph R. Smith (1943).
 The logos of the five branches of the U.S. military are engraved on the centerpiece.

 Size: The memorial is 98 inches, or a little over 8 feet, at its highest point and 9 feet in width.

 Criteria for Inclusion: Killed in action at the hands of hostile forces; died during a period of action, invasion or conflict; and a resident of the City of Dublin; Washington Township, the former Village of Dublin, or attended Dublin City Schools.
-If anyone believes a veteran’s name should have been included on the memorial, they should contact Community Relations at 614.410.4450.
+If anyone believes a veteran’s name should have been included on the memorial, they should contact the Parks Department at 614.410.4728.

 Verification: NICOM, a military research firm, traced veterans’ records.
 Other accepted documentation included: certified incident reports, telegrams, letters, newspaper articles, death certificates, history books, obituaries and Department of Defense records.